The Integer Decomposition Property and Weighted Projective Space Simplices

 \begin{lemma}[Braun, Liu, \cite{BraunLiu}] In Setup~\ref{setup1}, we have that $\gcd(r_1, \dots, r_d) = 1$ and thus

 \end{lemma}

 \begin{remark} The Hermite normal form for the simplex $\Pq-e_1$ is

 that is, $\Pq$ is unimodularly equivalent to the convex hull of the columns of this matrix.
 This is an example of a simplex with what Hibi, Higashitani, and Li~\cite{hibihermite} call a one-column Hermite normal form.
-Their paper provides a partial study of Ehrhart-theoretic properties of such polytopes. \end{remark}
+Their work provides a partial study of Ehrhart-theoretic properties of such simplices. \end{remark}